tartansandal/tartansandal.github.io/_drafts/docker-on-a-fedora-desktop.md

 The first step was to install *Docker Community Edition* from Docker’s own repository.

-> :bulb:
+> :point_up:
-> Fedora 31 offers both of [Moby Engine](https://mobyproject.org/)
+> While Fedora 31 offers both of [Moby Engine](https://mobyproject.org/) and
-> and [Podman](https://podman.io/) for containerization, however, these
+> [Podman](https://podman.io/) for containerization, these are too
-> are too 'bleading-edge' to work with this tutorial.
-Since many projects have
+> 'bleading-edge' to work with this tutorial.
+In addition, many projects have
-> *Docker CE* as a requirement, its good to know how to set this up anyway.
+> **Docker CE** as a requirement, so its good to know how to set this up.

 ### Installing Docker CE on Fedora